Grain supply tops Putin-African Union head talks agenda

 Britain last week accused Russia of “trying to hold the world to ransom” by demanding relief from Western sanctions to allow grain exports.

-Kremlin spokesman Dmitry Peskov said Putin would give Sall a “detailed explanation of its vision of the situation with Ukrainian grain,” and “explain again what’s going on there, who mined the ports, what is necessary to do to allow the grain flow to resume.”
-Peskov insisted again that Russia wasn’t blocking the ports.
+Putin on Friday again denied blocking Ukrainian ports, and said it was a “bluff” to blame Russia.

+“Of course, we are now seeing attempts to shift the responsibility for what is happening on the world food market, the emerging problems in this market, onto Russia,” he told Russian TV.
+“I must say that this is an attempt, as our people say, to shift these problems from a sick to a healthy head.”

-The Russian military has proposed corridors to allow foreign ships to safely leave ports along the Black Sea.
+Putin on Friday proposed several corridors to allow foreign ships safely to leave ports along the Black and Azov seas.
 Ukraine has said it was ready to agree on safe corridors in principle but voiced concern that Russia could use them to attack Odesa and other Ukrainian ports.

-“The mines planted by the Ukrainian armed forces hinder the export of grain, nothing else,” Russian Foreign Ministry spokeswoman Maria Zakharova said at Friday’s briefing.
-“After the sea area is demined, we will be ready to ensure the safe export of grain, including escorting transport ships to the international waters of the Black Sea.”
+The Russian president said ports under Ukrainian control could be used for exports after mines are removed, through Ukrainian ports now under Russian control – Berdyansk and Mariupol -- or through other countries such as Belarus.

+But Sall noted problems with the Belarus option.
+“Another way is to pass through Belarus, but Belarus is also under sanctions, although it’s the most direct way in reality, through Belarus to the Baltic Sea,” he said.

 The supply chain issues brought on by the fighting in Ukraine come as large portions of Africa already were grappling with drought and other problems.

-Senegal was one of 17 African nations that abstained from voting on the U.N. resolution condemning the invasion of Ukraine.
+Senegal was one of 17 African nations that abstained from voting on the U.N. resolution condemning Russia's military action in Ukraine.
+According to the partial Kremlin transcript, Sall told Putin many African countries didn’t condemn Moscow despite what he described as strong pressure to do so.

 The United Nations has warned that 18 million people are facing severe hunger in the Sahel, the part of Africa just below the Sahara Desert where farmers are facing their worst agricultural production in more than a decade.
 Another 13 million people face severe hunger in the Horn of Africa region as a result of a persistent drought.